Sierra Leone locks down new Ebola hotspot in the east

-The worst outbreak of Ebola on record has killed 6,533 people in the three West African countries most hit by the disease -- Sierra Leone, Liberia and Guinea -- and infected 18,118 people, the World Health Organization said on Thursday

-Sierra Leone, with a shortage of treatment centers and trained staff, has overtaken Liberia as the worst affected nation, and until now, the recent spread was believed to be centered on western areas around the capital Freetown.
+The worst outbreak of Ebola on record has killed nearly 6,400 people in West Africa and infected some 18,000, according to the World Health Organization (WHO).
+Sierra Leone, with a shortage of treatment centres and trained staff, has overtaken Liberia as the worst-hit country.

-Officials from the WHO, health ministry and U.S. Centers for Disease Control and Prevention (CDC) discovered 87 bodies had been buried in 11 days.
+Officials from the WHO, health ministry and U.S. Centres for Disease Control and Prevention (CDC) discovered 87 bodies had been buried in 11 days.

-Kono District Ebola Response Center said it was placing the area on lockdown, allowing only essential vehicles in and out and introducing a night-time curfew.
+Kono District Ebola Response Centre said it was placing the area on lockdown, allowing only essential vehicles in and out and introducing a night-time curfew.

-But in Liberia, medical charity Medecins Sans Frontieres (MSF) said it was withdrawing from northern Lofa County, a former Ebola hotspot, after no new patients were recorded at its treatment center in Foya since Oct.
-30, allowing the center’s staff to be redeployed.
+But in Liberia, medical charity Medecins Sans Frontieres (MSF) said it was withdrawing from northern Lofa County, a former Ebola hotspot, after no new patients were recorded at its treatment centre in Foya since Oct.
+30, allowing the centre’s staff to be redeployed.

 Ettore Mazzanti, MSF Project Coordinator in Foya, said efforts to contain the outbreak had been helped by explaining to local people how to avoid the virus, which has no known cure and is transmitted through the bodily fluids of sick people.